ayton-ps/website/main/content/news/march-newsletter.md

 P1-4 are going for a few trips this month.
 On the 6th March, they are walking down to the Castle 12.45pm -3pm.
 On Wednesday 15th March, they are going to the church 12.45pm – 3pm and on the 29th of March, they are going on a bus trip to Paxton House.
 EV2s will be issued shortly.
 If any parent helpers are available on these dates, can you please let the school know.

-P7 are going to visit Torness on the morning of the 15th of March with Mr Swan and Mrs Macleod, EV2s will be sent home shortly.
+P7 are going to visit Torness on the morning of the 15th of March with Mr Swan and Mrs MacLeod, EV2s will be sent home shortly.
 P5-6 class trip will be next term.

 ## Red Nose Day